USDA FoodKeeper – Cold Storage Guidelines

 Cream or a homemade white sauce can be used as substitutes for Alfredo sauce in recipes.

-The expiration date indicates the last date for guaranteed quality.
-The sauce may still be safe to consume after this date if stored properly, but quality may decline.
+The dates are manufacturer guidance and not absolute safety indicators to consume after this date if stored properly, but quality may decline.

 To determine if jarred Alfredo sauce has gone bad, check for any signs of mold or unusual discoloration on the surface or inside the jar.
 A sour or off smell is a strong indicator of spoilage, while a separation or curdled texture is also a sign that the sauce should be discarded.
 If the sauce looks, smells, and feels normal, it’s likely still safe to use.